 It amazes me how much people want to believe that it’s easy to earn a spectacular living from home.
 I know all the big sales pages for internet marketing products make it sound like that, but it’s really not that simple.
+They encourage fantasies about online home businesses that don’t hold up once you get started.

 If you want to know just how unlikely it all is, just take a look at the disclaimers.
 No matter how much they talk up the ease of big earnings, they have to admit that big earnings are the exception, not the rule.
+Most people will fail, or at least not do as well as the big earners, by a long shot.

 More time for your family

-Your mileage may vary, of course, but the simple truth is that any business is hard work, especially in the early days.
+Your mileage may vary, but the simple truth is that any business is hard work, especially in the early days.
 If you don’t work hard, you slow down the growth of your business and it may never take off.

 That said, there are some advantages to an online business.
 You have more freedom to decide when you work, and that’s a big help.
 You can run most online businesses from home, and that means you can at least be physically present, even when you’re kind of busy working.